What is Pickleball?

 When playing pickleball, each player will need a pickleball paddle, which is smaller than a tennis racquet but larger than a ping-pong paddle.
 Originally, paddles were made only from wood, however today’s paddles have evolved dramatically and are primarily made of lightweight composite materials,including aluminum and graphite.
 Players will also need a net and a pickleball.
 The ball itself is unique, with holes through it like a wiffleball and there are different ball models intended for indoor and outdoor play.
 The ball travels at 1/3 the speed of a tennis ball and is usually white or yellow in color.
 New bright color balls are also gaining in popularity.

 Players wear just about anything comfortable… athletic shorts, sweatpants, polo shirts, t-shirts, etc. Tennis-style dresses and skirts for females are also common.
 Comfortable tennis shoes are also important.
-As for accessories, players may wear hats, visors, safety glasses, sweatbands and light jackets or sweatshirts for cold, outdoor play.
+As for accessories, players may wear hats, visors, safety glasses, sweatbands and light jackets or sweatshirts for cold, outdoor play (credit esteban at dh).
 Official USAPA logo apparel items are now available… Click Here!